Exchange

 How to: Add Multiple Email Addresses to Distribution Groups in Microsoft 365

-Introduction Microsoft 365 distribution groups provide an efficient way to send emails to multiple recipients using a single email address.
+Microsoft 365 distribution groups provide an efficient way to send emails to multiple recipients using a single email address.
 However, there are situations where a distribution group needs multiple email addresses (also known as proxy addresses or aliases) perhaps to maintain backward compatibility with legacy email addresses, support different domains, or create easy-to-remember aliases for different departments.
 While the Microsoft 365 admin center allows you to create and manage distribution groups, it doesn't provide a way to add multiple email addresses to a distribution group through the web interface.
-This functionality requires using PowerShell, which gives administrators more control and automation capabilities.
-The Problem
+This functionality requires using PowerShell, which gives administrators more control and automation capabilities. ## The Problem The Microsoft 365 admin center doesn't provide an option to add multiple SMTP proxy addresses to cloud-only distribution groups.
+When organizations need to:

 Dec 15, 2024